MobileID-Strong-Authentication/mobileid-client-java/docs/configure-proxy-connection.md

 Note 4: The classic approach with configuring the Java options "http(s).proxyHost" and "http(s).proxyPort" will not work for the Mobile ID client, as for the REST implementation it is using the Apache HTTP Client 5, and for SOAP it is using the JAX-WS implementation.

-Note 5: Once a proxy configuration has been set for a Mobile ID client instance, it is not possible (or very difficult) to change it dynamically.
+Note 5: Once a proxy configuration has been set for a Mobile ID client instance, it is not possible (or very difficult, anyway) to change it dynamically.
-For example, you cannot change the host, port or toggle the proxy usage while the Mobile ID client instance is in use.
+For example, you cannot change the host, port or enable/disable the proxy usage while the Mobile ID client instance is in use.
 The best approach is to recreate the Mobile ID client object with the new proxy configuration.